Vacancies & Studentships

 Application deadline: Various deadlines - please check the individual deadline for the institution you want to apply.

 These EPSRC Doctoral Training Partnership (DTP) studentships provide funding for a 3-year PhD.
-Applications are open for all 16 right now and you will need to apply via the host university.
+Applications are open right now and you will need to apply via the host university.
 Deadlines vary between each university.

 Here is the full list of studentships, including a link to the relevant application website and the email address of the lead supervisor, whom you can contact for further information: